 To more formally test how including crime would affect our estimates of devaluation, we include violent crime in our main models and re-estimate the effect of black population shares.
 Again, the estimates are calculated within metropolitan areas—that is controlling for metropolitan fixed effects.
 Though the results use a much smaller number of census tracts than the national estimates, we again find evidence for significant devaluation.
 The magnitude of the results is very similar to what we find in the main models.
-With the full set of controls, we find that black homes are devalued by 19% to 22%, depending on whether we use the Zillow square feet adjusted price or the census home value estimate.
+With the full set of controls, we find that black homes are devalued by 19 percent to 22 percent, depending on whether we use the Zillow square foot adjusted price or the census home value estimate.
 Moreover, in the census models, violent crime is never significantly predictive of property values, and even in the Zillow models, the relationship is relatively weak.
 An increase in 100 violent crimes predicts a decrease of only 4.9% in property values per square foot, while controlling for the other factors in our model.